Cailhau Gate, Bordeaux

 Take a seat.
 In the following lines we are going to tell you about this tourist attraction and why you have to include it in your itinerary when you come to enjoy our free walking tour of Bordeaux.

 What is the Cailhau Gate?

 As we have already said, Bordeaux is a city with a rich past and many of its elements can still be found in the city.
 In the past, like most European towns, it was also walled.
 The Cailhau Gate was one of the entrances.
 It also served as a place of defence against possible foreign attacks and invasions.

 Although it is surrounded by other buildings that are not so old, it is notable for its tower.
 This construction is reminiscent of fairy-tale castles.

-Inside you can take a tour of the city's military history.
+Inside you can take a tour of the Bordeaux history.
 You will find different weapons and tools that were used during different periods, as well as some old documents.

 History of the Cailhau Gate

 As we have already told you, it was an entrance gate and also a defensive gate.
 It was built around 1494 and is 35 metres high.
 It is also a real beauty.